get-convex/convex-helpers/packages/convex-helpers/README.md

 2. Paginate all messages whose authors match a complex predicate.

 There are actually two ways to do this.
-One uses "post-filter" pagination, where the filter is applied after picking the page size.
+One uses "post-filter" pagination, where the filter is applied after fetching a fixed number of documents.
 To do that, you can use the `filter` helper described [above](#filter).
 The advantage is that the queries read bounded data, but the disadvantage is that the returned page might be small or empty.